Rest in peace: Remains found in Arkansas are Maleah's

 RELATED: 'I think it’s going to be impossible' to determine Maleah's cause of death, EquuSearch founder says

-The image he can’t shake is seeing a little pink barrette among the remains thrown out like trash.
+The image Miller can’t shake is seeing a little pink barrette among the remains thrown out like trash.

+The child's stepfather initially claimed Maleah was kidnapped the evening of May 3 in northeast Houston.
+The claim led to an Amber Alert about 24 hours later and a month-long search for answers.

+The stepfather, Derion Vence, remained in jail Monday morning on a charge of evidence tampering.
+On Friday, he told community activist Quanell X where authorities would find Maleah's body and admitted to dumping her on the side of the road, but he claimed her death was an accident.

 ALSO POPULAR ON KHOU.COM